-Readmission Students
+Readmission

 Students should contact the Division of Enrollment Services, Office of Undergraduate Admission regarding readmission.
 A student who has been readmitted after an absence of more than three years will be expected to meet all current requirements for graduation.
 Dance, music or theatre students may also be required to re-audition.
 Official transcripts from each college or university attended since last enrolled at SMU must also be forwarded to the Division of Enrollment Services.
 If five years have lapsed since the last term of enrollment at SMU, official transcripts from each college or university attended prior to SMU must also be forwarded to the Division of Enrollment Services.
 All data is due no later than the last business day prior to the first day of classes of the term of reentry.
-See Readmission of Students in the Admission to the University section for more details.
+More detailed information is in the Admission to the University, Readmission of Students section of this catalog.